SharafatKarim/blog-site/posts/2022/bookmarks/index.md

 - [WebGL water](http://madebyevan.com/webgl-water/)

-{{< admonition tip "And, another thing" >}}
+{{< admonition quote "And, another thing" >}}
-*If you can't forget the name of a website then that one doesn't deserve to be your bookmark*
+*If you can't forget the name of a website then that site doesn't deserve to be your bookmark*

+And with that quote of mine I avoided social sites and other sites that you can't forget easily!
+For example, Facebook.
+Now my question is why can't we forget it?
+Let us know in the comment.
 {{< /admonition >}}